infumap/infumap/docs/deployment/raspberry-pi-public-internet.md

 ### Install Caddy on Your Raspberry Pi

-In order to serve Infumap over HTTPS, you need a reverse proxy to terminate TLS.
+To serve Infumap over HTTPS, you need a reverse proxy to terminate TLS.
 You can terminate TLS on either the VPS or the Raspberry Pi.
 This guide uses Caddy on the Raspberry Pi and uses the VPS only for WireGuard and packet forwarding.
 That keeps decrypted HTTP traffic off the VPS and reduces trust in VPS infrastructure.
 Terminating TLS on the VPS can be operationally simpler, but it allows the VPS to inspect plaintext request/response traffic.

-We will use [Caddy](https://caddyserver.com/) for the reverse proxy because it is very easy to use - it automatically provisions TLS certificates and keeps them renewed.
+This guide uses [Caddy](https://caddyserver.com/) for the reverse proxy because it is simple to operate and automatically provisions and renews TLS certificates.

 On your Raspberry Pi device:

+    sudo apt update
-    sudo apt install caddy
+    sudo apt install -y caddy

 Contents of `/etc/caddy/Caddyfile`: